The 9 Hour Small Business Tune-Up – Hour 2

 5. What have you missed out on in your life because of the time, effort, and financial investments you made in your business?

-Completing this exercise should reveal to you your feelings towards your business, as well as what you think you did right and wrong.
+Completing this exercise should reveal your feelings towards your business and what you think you did right and wrong.
 It should also clarify what you really want in your business and how you want your business and life to balance.
 Use this exercise as a map and refer to it whenever you feel your off track.